-Status Introduced, predation identified as Key Threatening Process Other Common Names Description Body red or sandy coloured with thin black legs.
+Status Introduced, predation identified as Key Threatening Process

+Fox, European fox Body red or sandy coloured with thin black legs.
 Chin and throat are white.
 Tail thick and often white at the tip.
 Body up to 74 cm, tail up to 45 cm.
-Habitat Widely distributed- urban, rural, forested areas, arid zone Diet Omnivore- eats introduced animals such as the rabbit and native animals, also insects and fruits. СоР Abundant , widespread Biology/Breeding during the day - particularly early morning).
+Widely distributed- urban, rural, forested areas, arid zone Omnivore- eats introduced animals such as the rabbit and native animals, also insects and fruits.
+Abundant , widespread Primarily nocturnal the species emerges at dusk to hunt (although it can be seen during the day - particularly early morning).
 Both males and females are sexually mature at the age of one year.
 Litters, averaging four cubs, are born during August and September, and emerge from natal dens in late spring.
 The cubs move away from the family territory in late summer or autumn.